Application Data Management is increasingly gaining popularity as the number of applications rises

 While master data plays a core role in ensuring the necessary consistency for corporate-wide analytics and reporting, it represents only around 10% of most organizations’ reference data, by some experts’ estimation.
 Application data makes up the other 90% of data that is not shared outside a specific application or suite, or not shared quite as widely as master data.
 For example, an ERP application manages data associated with products and customers.
 These objects are the ERP’s application data, which may be shared with a CRM, for example, but not broadly disseminated across multiple systems.
 The attributes of the objects (e.g., the description and size of products or the name and address of customers), which must be consistent across multiple systems, are the associated master data.

-Do I need Master Data Management (MDM) or Application Data Management (ADM)?
+Do I need Master Data Management or Application Data Management?

 So, which of these disciplines is right for your organization?
 The answer to this question is likely “both.”
 The two disciplines serve distinctly different, although often complementary, purposes.
 In order to determine which one(s) you need for your specific requirements, and where, you can weigh the following four “Cs”:

-Because MDM and ADM serve different purposes, they have different governance requirements.
-Winshuttle, a vendor that specializes in providing ADM for SAP’s ERP packages, explains: “Master data requires rigid centralized governance because many different processes rely on it.
+Because master data management and application data management serve different purposes, they have different governance requirements.
+Winshuttle, a vendor that specializes in providing application data management for SAP’s ERP packages, explains: “Master data requires rigid centralized governance because many different processes rely on it.
 You need to define global standards and deploy tools and processes that can keep this data replicated across the enterprise.
 On the contrary, application data is best governed at a local level where people have the business context and subject matter expertise to manage their own data.
 Hence, there is typically a need for more flexibility and more business-friendly tools.”

 As it is a consideration in practically every technology purchase, you knew it had to be included in this list.
 Cost, or more specifically, “value” is and should be of primary importance in these decisions.
-As MDM covers a broader swath of data sources across the organization, it should be no surprise that the associated cost (as well as effort and complexity) of an MDM implementation is likely to be greater than ADM.
+As master data management covers a broader swath of data sources across the organization, it should be no surprise that the associated cost (as well as effort and complexity) of a master data management implementation is likely to be greater than application data management.
 However, so is the potential to drive transformative value to the organization, leading to greater return on investment in the long run.

 Today it is more important than ever to pay close attention to the specific security considerations, laws and regulations applicable to certain types of data within specific geographic boundaries.
 The General Data Protection Regulation (GDPR) rules from the EU have created a raft of new rights for private citizens.
 This fact makes the necessity for robust governance capabilities for both application and master data increasingly important.

 Regardless of where your needs fall today in terms of effectively and securely managing the increasingly voluminous and diverse data across your organization, chances are the challenges are not going to get any less complex going forward.
 The good news is that there is a variety of options from which you can choose to meet these challenges.
-Some large ERP vendors are beginning to drive ADM capabilities into their applications, while smaller best-of-breed ADM vendors are available to fill in the gaps where ERP solutions fall short.
-And, of course, MDM software providers like Stibo Systems offer comprehensive, flexible and scalable solutions to meet practically any organization’s MDM (and some ADM) needs
+Some large ERP vendors are beginning to drive application data management capabilities into their applications, while smaller best-of-breed application data management vendors are available to fill in the gaps where ERP solutions fall short.
+And, of course, master data management software providers like Stibo Systems offer comprehensive, flexible and scalable solutions to meet practically any organization’s master data management (and some application data management) needs.